MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 - .xlt
 - .xltm

 When the user opens the macro-enabled template file, the user will be blocked from running the macros in the template file.
-If the user trusts the source of the template file, they can remove the Mark of the Web attribute from the template file, and then reopen the template file in the Office app.
+If the user trusts the source of the template file, they can remove Mark of the Web from the template file, and then reopen the template file in the Office app.

 If you have a group of users that need to use macro-enabled templates without macros being blocked, you can take either of the following actions:
 - Use a digital signature and trust the publisher.